Broccoli is packed full of nutrients, and you may be wondering whether broccoli is low FODMAP.

 - Calabrese broccoli is the most common broccoli that is found in shops with a large head.

 - Sprouting broccoli has many purple and green heads which are slightly thinner in shape and size.

 - Long stem broccoli has green heads and a thin long stem (3).

 Low FODMAP Broccoli Recipes

-Now you know that broccoli can be used to create low FODMAP dishes, here are some recipes for you to try:
+Now you know that you can use broccoli to create low FODMAP dishes, try some of these recipes:

 - Broccoli Salad with Yoghurt Dressing

 When using broccoli with other ingredients, remember to be aware of FODMAP stacking.

 Broccoli is classed as low FODMAP within the recommended Monash University recommendations.
 The recommendations are also specific to the part of the broccoli that you use in your cooking.

 With this in mind, we hope that you feel confident in trying some of the delicious recipes that we have shared.